-What is the difference between BPI and Air2 on a BCD.
-Whats right for me?
+What is the difference between BPI and Air2 on a BCD?

-So make your decision based on your needs, your buddies needs and your level of preferred comfort as well as budget.
-Guages and BPI are the least expensive way to go.
+So make your BCD decision based on your needs, your buddy’s needs, and your level of preferred comfort as well as budget.
+Gauges and BPI are the least expensive way to go.

 I use Scubapro in my examples because I have used Scubapro for 30 years and stand by it for kids and adults.
-I like that they have a parts for life program, that Scubapro recreational BC’s generally only need to be serviced once every two years.
+I like that they have a part for life program, that Scubapro recreational BC generally only needs to be serviced once every two years.

 My favorite BCD is the Hydro-BPI, GO-BCD-air 2 for comfort and back support, and the Lighthawk for traveling light.
 All have integrated weight options.
 For younger kids, the Rebel or, the Glide X, and for all Pro’s the Hydro Pro, comes with two harnesses for pockets or streamlined for simple use with no pockets.